Hair Loss Medication

 At Dr Bonaros’ hair restoration clinic, our objective is to offer sincere, responsible and ethical guidance personalised to the individual needs of each patient.
 We are committed to achieving safe results with a long-term perspective that empowers both men and women to reclaim their self-confidence and enhance their quality of life.

-Our patient-first philosophy — anchored in trust, integrity and expertise — guarantees your well-being is our top priority.
+Our patient-first philosophy — anchored in trust, integrity and expertise — ensures that your well-being is our top priority.
 Choose the Dr Bonaros Hair Transplant Clinic for:

 Dr Bonaros is a full member of the British Association of Hair Restoration Surgery (BAHRS) and the only full member of the International Society of Hair Restoration Surgery (ISHRS) in Scotland.
 Both of these esteemed associations are concerned with upholding the highest standards of hair restoration surgical practices.